dougeby/IntuneDocs/intune/wandera-mtd-connector-integration.md

 Intune and Wandera are now connected.

 ## Configure the Wandera applications and synchronization group
-You'll create apps in Intune to deploy the Wandera app to your Android and iOS device.
-You'll also create a single group in Intune for use by Wandera synchronization, and use that group to assign the apps to devices.
+To deploy Wandera, you will add the Wandera mobile apps for the platforms you use (iOS and Android) to Intune, and assign them to a specific group for synchronization; the *SyncOnly* group.

 The following sections and procedures will guide you through this process.

 For more information about this process from Wandera, sign in to Wandera [RADAR](https://radar.wandera.com/login).
 Go to **Settings** > **EMM Integration**, select the **App Push** tab, and then select **Microsoft Intune**.
 The App Push tab updates with instructions that are specific to Intune.

-### Create the Wandera apps for Android and iOS
+### Add the Wandera apps
 Create client apps in Intune to deploy the Wandera app to Android and iOS devices.
 See [Add MTD apps](mtd-apps-ios-app-configuration-policy-add-assign.md) for the procedures and custom details specific to the Wandera apps.

 After you create the apps, return here to create the synchronization group and assign the apps.